 - an end of semester group programming project to be discussed in an oral presentation (20% of the final grade).
 The final project tests the students' ability to find and understand programming language documentation and to implement clever problem solving strategies to write a full application.

 Any student who has turned in at least half of the assignments is considered as "attending", unless they explicitly opt for the written exam

-The assessment is based on a written examination.
-The written exam tests the students' ability to:
+The assessment is an oral examination based on a final project the student must develop.
+The oral exam tests the students' ability to:

 - correctly use procedural programming language concepts in real programs